-PLODS are informal and can be to do with any element of your child's experiences on site: social, emotional, physical or academic (e.g. 'inviting others to join in their games' or 'using 4-word sentences').
-When we feel a child has achieved a PLOD, we simply come up with a new one.
+PLODS are informal and can be to do with any element of your child's experiences on site: social, emotional, physical or academic (e.g. 'to work on recognising numbers 1-10 in their written form' or 'to experiment with strategies for regulating frustration').

+When we feel a child has achieved a PLOD it gets replaced with a new one.

-PLODS aren't shared with children but we feel it's important to share them with parents/guardians on Tapestry in case you feel it would be helpful to work on any aspect of them at home to support what we're doing on site.
+PLODS aren't necessarily shared with children but we feel it's important to share them with parents/guardians on Tapestry in case you feel it would be helpful to work on any aspect of them at home to support what we're doing on site.